-Jason is a creative technologist based in Minneapolis, MN exploring the boundaries and intersections of creativity, technology, fabrication, and the natural world through experimental project-based work.
+Jason is a creative technologist based in Minneapolis, MN who continually explores the boundaries and intersections of creativity, technology, fabrication, science, and the natural world through experimental project-based work.

 In his personal research he is particularly focused on the exploration and application of biological processes relating to form using computational design, digital fabrication, and electronics.

-By day he works as a UI developer specializing in facilitating cross-disciplinary collaboration between design and technical teams, realizing modern and clean experiences for all kinds of users.
+Professionally he leverages these passions as a UI developer specializing in cross-disciplinary collaboration between design and technical teams, realizing modern and clean experiences for all kinds of users.